yrlalal/order-management-service/README.md

 * Java IDE (example: IntelliJ Idea, Eclipse etc, but basic editor like vi or notepad would also do)
 * Eclipse Temurin JDK v21
 * Maven
+* PostgreSQL Server

+Note that some of these are optional with docker.

 ## Local Build and deployment